 Fresh thyme is very rich in different nutrients.

-Some of these nutrients that you’ll definitely need are protein, fiber, calcium iron, magnesium, phosphorus, potassium, sodium, zin, vitamin C, thiamin, riboflavin, niacin, vitamin B6, folate, Vitamin B12, vitamin A, and vitamin D.
+Some of these nutrients that you’ll need are protein, fiber, calcium iron, magnesium, phosphorus, potassium, sodium, zinc, vitamin C, thiamin, riboflavin, niacin, vitamin B6, folate, Vitamin B12, vitamin A, and vitamin D.

 The potassium content in thyme is key in lowering blood pressure.

 5. Thyme May Be Good For Your Liver

 Due to its high vitamin, mineral, antioxidant, and fiber content, thyme is excellent for supporting liver function when used in moderation.

 Antioxidants in thyme, like vitamin C, and vitamin E, and other antioxidants like phytonutrients and polyphenols, protect the liver from the damage that free radicals cause.